Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Delivery is still an important part of the eCommerce experience.
-If you’re selling your products cross-border to Singapore, it’ll be helpful to find a shipping partner with customs expertise and local experience to help you with getting these eCommerce products delivered on time and on target to your Singaporean customers.
+If you’re selling your products cross-border to Singapore, it’ll be helpful to find a shipping partner with customs expertise and local experience to help you with keeping your eCommerce shipments on time and on target for your Singaporean customers.

 Popular eCommerce platforms and experienced logistics service providers who are well-acquainted with Singapore’s shipping rules and regulations can also simplify much of your cross-border shipping process, making it much easier for you to start expanding your business in the country.
 You’ll also want to look out for and make plans to deal with upcoming challenges to eCommerce logistics and last-mile challenges in Singapore, which you can check out in our recent article.

 Ramadan aside, there are many other major eCommerce shopping events in Singapore.
 To find out more about promotions and discounts you can run and more, have a look at our Singapore eCommerce Guide 2020.

 As a whole, if you’re looking to better understand the consumer trends behind the Ramadan market, it’ll be good to look at what young consumers and influencers are talking about on social media.
 By also looking at what other fashion, home and living, or toys brands who have succeeded in this market have done, you might find it easier to gain your potential customers’ support by replicating similar methods.